zovelsanj/Realsense-K4A_depth_comparison/README.md

 ```

 # Experiments
-`libs/` and `experiments/` directories contain all the required python codes for data visualization and analysis for each experiment.
+`libs/` and `experiments/` directories contain all the required Python codes for data visualization and analysis for each experiment.

-Azure Kinect outputs are `.mkv` video, and `color` and `depth` images, so we need to extract the depth data from each depth images in `depth/` directory.
-For that we have added an `export_depth` flag in each experiment code which will render a color image.
-When one/multiple rectangular ROIs are drawn on that color image, depth data within the ROIs will be extracted for all the depth images within `depth/` directory of the corresponding `color/` directory and saved as `.npy` file.
+Azure Kinect outputs are `.mkv` video, and `color` and `depth` images, so we need to extract the depth data from each depth image in the `depth/` directory.
+For that, we have added an `export_depth` flag in each experiment code which will render a color image.
+When one/multiple rectangular ROIs are drawn on that color image, depth data within the ROIs will be extracted for all the depth images within the `depth/` directory of the corresponding `color/` directory and saved as a `.npy` file.

 ### Export Azure Kinect depth